6 Vehicle-to-Vehicle (V2V) Communication Startups

 Founded in 2012, Silicon Valley startup Veniam aims to build city-scale networks of connected vehicles that expand wireless coverage.
 They have raised $26.9 million through two rounds of funding to date to develop the “Internet of Moving Things” and we highlighted them in a past article on the “Internet of Everything“.
 Veniam offers their Wi-Fi product for free to vehicle operators and in turn receives a wealth of big data that goes up into “the cloud” where they can do cool things with it.
 For example, 25% of the travel performed by service vehicles and public vehicles is unnecessary and much of this efficiency can be eliminated by connecting vehicles.
 Here are some numbers from their successful implementation in Porto Portugal:

-Currently the company offers products aimed at fleets (Live Fleet), cities (Live City), and logistics operations (Live Port).
+Currently, the company offers products aimed at fleets (Live Fleet), cities (Live City), and logistics operations (Live Port).
 Veniam sees their systems as a way to connect fleets, drivers, and cities to improve data sharing, safety, and logistics.

 Founded in 2008, Silicon Valley startup Savari aims to merge infrastructure communication and V2V communication to improve safety.
 Savari has raised $8 million through a single round of funding.
 In late 2016, Savari announced a lucrative partnership with China’s SAIC Motor.
 The Company has placed a lot of focus on efficiency and safety.
-Their goal is connect cars, traffic lights, smart phones and pedestrians to the same network using agnostic radio solutions.
+Their goal is to connect cars, traffic lights, smartphones and pedestrians to the same network using agnostic radio solutions.
 Some of their products that are actually being deployed now can be seen below:

 The Company offers a variety of solutions that include vehicle-to-vehicle, vehicle-to-infrastructure, vehicle-to-phone, and infrastructure-to-phone.
 Savari has their sights set higher than V2V, aiming to be a platform for smart cities as a whole.